darkness-te/ClamShatter.github.io/_posts/tryhackme/2021-03-08-tryhackme-atkdir.md

 <h1>Elevating Privileges within the Domain</h1>

-The backup account we found, is a backup for Domain Contorller, in which, if we get access of, we have complete control of the domain.
+The backup account we found, is a backup for Domain Controller, in which, if we get access of, we have complete control of the domain.
 We are told to use __secretsdump.py__  which is an __impacket__ script/tool.

 ![](https://clamshatter.github.io/assets/attdir13.png)